Multiorbital singlet pairing and $d+d$ superconductivity: Results

-In Sec.~\ref{Sec:IIc}, we showed that the $d+d$ pairing is closely analogous to the B phase of \enhe , where the pairing is a superposition of $p_{x,y,z}$-waves corresponding to equal- and opposite-spin pairing as illustrated by Eqs.~\ref{Eq:Gnrl_3He} and~\ref{Eq:BW} of Appendix~\ref{Sec:Appn_A}.
+\emph{ $d+d$ pairing {\it vs.} $d+\text{i}d$: Analogy with B- {\it vs.} A-phases of \enhe superfluid } : In subsection~\ref{Sec:A} , we showed that the $d+d$ pairing is closely analogous to the B phase of \enhe , where the pairing is a superposition of $p_{x,y,z}$-waves corresponding to equal- and opposite-spin pairing as illustrated by Eqs.
+2 and 3 of Supplementary Notes 1 and 2.
 Just like the B phase, the $d+d$ pairing is an irreducible representation, here of the PG, and preserves the TR symmetry of the normal state by construction.

-By constrast, the intra-band $(d+id)\alpha_{0}$ pairing, where $\alpha_{0}$ is the identity matrix in the band basis, is a linear superposition of two irreducible representations.
+By contrast, the intra-band $(d+\text{i}d)\alpha_{0}$ pairing, where $\alpha_{0}$ is the identity matrix in the band basis, is a linear superposition of two irreducible representations.

 In general, the $\alpha_{0}$ matrix in band space would correspond to an identity $\tau_{0}$ matrix in orbital space.
-The $d+id$ pairing spontaneously breaks both PG and TR symmetries.
+The $d+\text{i}d$ pairing spontaneously breaks both PG and TR symmetries.
 Therefore, it is a natural analogue of \enhe -A, which is typically described in terms of equal-spin $p_{x} + ip_{y}$ pairing.
-This phase spontaneously breaks both rotational and TR-symmetries of the normal state as illustrated by Eq.~\ref{Eq:ABM} of Appendix~\ref{Sec:Appn_A}.
-The band and spin matrices in the \enhe -A and $d+id$ cases are analogous.
+This phase spontaneously breaks both rotational and TR-symmetries of the normal state as illustrated by Eq.~5 of Supplementary Note 2.
+The band and spin matrices in the \enhe -A and $d+\text{i}d$ cases are analogous.

-In Sec.~\ref{Sec:IIc}, we discussed how $d+d$ differs from \enhe-B due mainly to the discrete versus continuous symmetries of the two, respectively.
-This kind of difference also exists between $d+id$ and \enhe -A. The latter spontaneously breaks both angular momentum and spin \emph{continuous} rotational symmetries down to a $U_{L_{z} -\phi} \times U_{S_{z}}$ group of independent rotations in each sector about preferred axes (Appendix~\ref{Sec:Appn_A}).
+In subsection~\ref{Sec:A} , we discussed how $d+d$ differs from \enhe-B due mainly to the discrete versus continuous symmetries of the two, respectively.
+This kind of difference also exists between $d+\text{i}d$ and \enhe -A. The latter spontaneously breaks both angular momentum and spin \emph{continuous} rotational symmetries down to a $U_{L_{z} -\phi} \times U_{S_{z}}$ group of independent rotations in each sector about preferred axes (Supplementary Note 2 ).
 When dipole-dipole interactions are negligible, the directions of either axes are arbitrarily chosen.
-By contrast, $d+id$ involves a superposition of pairings belonging to two irreducible representations of a discrete PG corresponding to fixed symmetry axes.
+By contrast, $d+\text{i}d$ involves a superposition of pairings belonging to two irreducible representations of a discrete PG corresponding to fixed symmetry axes.
 Additionally, in \enhe-A, the two components, $p_x$ and $p_y$ are exactly degenerate, and there is only a single transition temperature $T_c$.
-By contrast, in $d+id$, the two d-components are generically non-degenerate, and two stages of phase transitions are to be expected when the temperature is varied.
+By contrast, in $d+\text{i}d$, the two d-components are generically non-degenerate, and two stages of phase transitions are to be expected when the temperature is varied.